nr072/disfigure/README.md

 A great use of Disfigure is
-(in fact, the reason behind its development has been) to chat on any Facebook page (except "`facebook.com/messages`") using the chat tabs (the ones that open up from bottom right) without the distraction of notifications popping up every few seconds.
+(in fact, the reason behind its development has been) to chat on any Facebook page (except "facebook.com/messages/...") using the chat tabs (the ones that open up from bottom right) without the distraction of notifications popping up every few seconds.

 _**Note:**
 Disfigure was intended for desktop users.
-So, it might not be very (or at all) mobile-friendly._
+So, it might not be mobile-friendly._

 ### Warning

-- Removal of parts/elements is irreversible without a tab reload/refresh.
+- Removal of parts is irreversible without a tab reload/refresh.

 - Disfigure removes without being nice about it.
 So, related features may malfunction.

-_**Note:**
-This was created and tested using
+- This was created and tested using
+Mozilla Firefox 76.0.1 (64-bit),
-Firefox Developer Edition 77.0b2 (64-bit)
+Firefox Developer Edition 77.0b9 (64-bit),
-on Ubuntu 16.04 LTS.
+and Google Chrome 83.0.4103.61 (64-bit).
-There may be discrepancies in case of other browsers or other versions of the same browser(s) or other operating systems._
+There may be discrepancies in case of other browsers or other versions of the same browser(s).

 ### Why Use It

 Using a website does not mean you have to make use of every feature all the time.
-Chatting on Facebook (using the webpage, not via Messenger) can be interrupted by continuous pop-up notifications, or quietly watching a YouTube video can be ruined by a persistent reminder about some new policy (not that those should be ignored) or a feedback form demanding to know how your day is going.
+Chatting on Facebook (using the webpage, not via Messenger) can be interrupted by continuous pop-up notifications.
+Or quietly watching a YouTube video can be ruined by a persistent reminder about some new policy (not that those should be ignored) or a feedback form demanding to know how your day is going.